aws/jsii/gh-pages/content/user-guides/lib-author/configuration/index.md

 - `forceConsistentCasingInFileNames` - if `true`, will make the `TypeScript` compiler care about the casing of files specified in `import` statements.
 This is helpful if you're developing on a filesystem that is case-insensitive (Mac/Win), but building/deploying on a filesystem that is case-sensitive (Linux).
-- `declarationMap`, `inlineSourceMap`, `inlineSources`, and `sourceMap` allow confifuring the source map generation.
+- `declarationMap`, `inlineSourceMap`, `inlineSources`, and `sourceMap` allow configuring the source map generation.
   This option can be useful to finely control your local development experience (for example, by enabling `declarationMap`), or to optimize the emitted code size (by disabling source maps entirely).
-  + if any of these options is specified, the source map configuration will exactly match what is being provided here
+  - if any of these options is specified, the source map configuration will exactly match what is being provided here
-  + If none are specified, the default settings will be used: `#!ts { inlineSourceMap: true, inlineSources: true }`
+  - If none are specified, the default settings will be used: `#!ts { inlineSourceMap: true, inlineSources: true }`
 - `types` allows limiting which visible type libraries get loaded in the global scope by the typescript compiler.
 By default, all visible `@types/*` packages will be loaded, which can be undesirable (in particular in monorepos, where some type libraries are not compatible with the TypeScript compiler version that `jsii` uses).
 The value specified